Maria Kalaw Katigbak: Political career

 In 1961, Kalaw Katigbak ran for Senate under the Liberal Party ticket.
 She landed on the 7th spot garnering 2,546,147 votes.
 She then became the third female senator of the Philippines, after Geronima Pecson in 1947 and Pacita Madrigal-Warns in 1955, and the lone woman in the Fifth Congress.
 As a senator, Kalaw Katigbak championed the Senate Bill No. 652 restoring the old school calendar to June and excluding the hot summer months which promote sleepiness and thus, may not be conducive for learning, which was changed earlier by Education Secretary Alejandro Roces.
 She was also the author of the Senate Bill No. 84, now known as Republic Act No. 3765 or the "Truth in Lending Act of 1963", which extends protection to consumer buying goods on an installment plan and enabling credit transactions.
 She also authored the Senate Bill No. 30 which aimed to amend Republic Act No. 621, or "An Act Creating the United Nations Educational, Scientific, and Cultural Organization National Commission of the Philippines".
-In 1964, she wrote the Republic Act No. 4165, or the law that mandated the creation and appropriation of the National Commission for Culture and the Arts.
+In 1964, she wrote the Republic Act No. 4165, or the law that mandated the creation and appropriation of the National Commission on Culture.

 During her term, she handled the Senate committees on education, commerce, and industry.
 In 1965, she was joined in the Senate by her sister-in-law, Eva Estrada-Kalaw.

 From 1962 to 1966, she served as the chairperson of UNESCO General Conference of the Philippines.
 She unsuccessfully bid for re-election in 1967, ended up being 11th.

 Post-political career

-In 1974, Maria Kalaw Katigbak published her first book, Few There Were (Like My Father) about her father.
+In 1974, Maria V. Kalaw-Katigbak published her first book, Few There Were (Like My Father) about her father.
 In 1983, she wrote a book about her mother entitled Legacy: Pura Villanueva Kalaw, Her Times, Life, and Works, 1886-1954.

 In 1984, she translated from Spanish to English her father Teodoro's work Aide-de-Camp to Freedom, in which she inserted a chapter about former president Manuel Quezon.

 From 1981 to 1986, she headed the Board of Review for Motion Pictures and Television (BRMPT), which would later be MTRCB.
 The precursor agencies of BRMPT and MTRCB, Philippine Board of Censorship for Motion Pictures was headed first by her father after its creation in 1929.